seanbrindley17/milestone-project-4/TESTING.md

 * DISPLAY BUG: It appears as though there is a very small amount of horizontal scrolling on the site, possibly caused by the header or footer as it's on all pages that those are on.
 But I hadn't adjusted them in a while and haven't yet found out the cause.
 It's not site breaking.

+* CHECKOUT INFO DOESN'T AUTOFILL: Unfortunately the checkout inputs don't autofill with the user's saved info, which is a bit annoying as I tried for ages to solve it.
+In addition the user's info does save but all apart from their email field, for whatever reason.

 * NOTIFICATION BUG: When buying an item with a size for the 2nd time, I got a double notification pop up with the size incrementing code not completely working.
 I'm not sure what went wrong there but I was out of time to debug this.
 The site still works. ![screenshot of double notification](/readme-documentation/screenshots/bugs-and-issues/trolley/trolley-notification-duplication-bug.png)